zold-io/zold/README.md

 To avoid long-lasting locks of the queue, a payment is removed from the queue if it stays there for longer than 60 seconds.

+## Concerns

 A DoS attack to the distribution payment queue is a potential threat.

+Maybe it will be necessary to pay volunteers for the nodes they keep online 24x7.